LukasElenbergas/logisim-quantum/README.md

 - [x] Implement new value quantum components will output
 - [x] Implement Identity
 - [x] Make sure the values are passed through quantum components properly
+- [ ] Implement all the Quantum Gates